 This paper investigates how differences in banks' exposure to interest rate risk affects the transmission of monetary policy to bank lending supply in a rising interest rate environment.
 We show descriptively that banks increased the duration of their asset side during the low for long interest rate environment in an attempt to search for yield.
-Interest rate risk, however, remained mostly muted during this period because of the large inflow of overnight deposits, which behaviourally have a relatively long duration.
+Interest rate risk, however, remained mostly muted during this period because of the large inflow of overnight deposits, which behaviourally are assumed to be stable and have longer duration than other deposit types.
 Since the ECB started raising interest rates in July 2022, a large shift from sticky overnight towards more rate-sensitive term deposits led to an increase in the duration gap, causing a materialisation of interest rate risk.

 To our knowledge, this paper is the first to empirically assess the effects of this materialisation of interest rate risk on the transmission of monetary policy to bank lending during the steepest series of interest rate hikes since the introduction of the euro.
 We find that, when interest rates increase, banks with a larger duration gap after accounting for hedging contract lending more and are less likely to issue new loans to non-financial corporations compared to banks with a narrower duration gap.
-On the one hand, this is because banks generally tend to match the duration of assets and liabilities to maintain a stable duration gap and minimise their exposure to interest rate risk in order to avoid potential supervisory scrutiny.
+On the one hand, this is because banks generally tend to match the duration of assets and liabilities to maintain a stable duration gap and minimise their exposure to interest rate risk in order to avoid a sharp reduction in their economic value of equity (when interest rate increase) and thus heightened supervisory scrutiny.
 This is supported by the evidence that banks with a larger duration gap reallocate their loan portfolios away from loans with a longer duration and fixed rates.
-On the other hand, higher interest rate risk entails lower expected profitability and therefore lower capital accumulation, pushing those banks to deleverage more.
-Our results show that micro, small, and medium enterprises are the most affected by this deleveraging.
+On the other hand, higher interest rate risk entails, ceteris paribus, in the medium to long run, lower expected profitability and therefore lower capital accumulation, pushing those banks to deleverage more to reduce their duration gap.
+Our results show that micro, small, and medium enterprises are the most affected by this lending contraction.
 Additionally, we show that firms cannot (fully) substitute the contraction in credit coming from banks with a higher duration gap by borrowing more from banks with a lower duration gap, resulting in an additional reduction in borrowing during a monetary tightening episode for these firms relative to other firms.
 Our results are robust to a series of robustness and sensitivity checks.

 To summarise, our findings have important policy implications.
 From a monetary policy perspective, we provide evidence showing that the transmission of monetary policy is heterogeneous across euro area banks, with a stronger effect for banks with a large duration gap.
 This is an important parameter for monetary policymakers to take into account when deciding on (the pace of) monetary policy changes.
-In terms of financial stability, an excessive contraction in (long-term) lending supply may exacerbate the economic downturn.
+In terms of financial stability, an excessive contraction in (longterm) lending supply may lead to an economic downturn.
 Moreover, since MSMEs, who are most affected by this excessive contraction, cannot rely on market-based funding as a substitute to bank credit, the impact might be especially pronounced for these types of firms.